Last update: March 05, 2021

 Accurate and proper bug reporting is very important.
 If the report contains all the necessary information, the bug is easy to identify and is repeatable.
 People who correct a specific defect can reproduce it so that it can be repaired.
-This helps to avoid unnecessary misunderstandings, useless work, and additional explanation.
+This helps to avoid unnecessary misunderstandings, useless work, and additional explanations.
 Reproducing the bug is necessary to make sure that what we consider to be a bug is indeed a software bug, not a user mistake or environment error.

 Before we report a bug we find, we should check if someone else has reported the same bug before.
 If such a report already exists, then instead of duplicating it, we can add relevant information in the comment to help the developer fix the bug in the future.

 It’s a good practice to create a bug report template so that we don’t omit any important information.
 How to make bug reporting effective?
-Such report should include a summary, short overview, steps to reproduce, test results, and description of environment setup and configuration.
+Such a report should include a summary, short overview, steps to reproduce, test results, and description of environment setup and configuration.
 This way we can avoid miscommunication.

 We have already established that the most important thing is to adjust the test management tool to the individual needs.
-And rightly so, because companies, teams, projects, work methodologies and processes differ from each other.
+And rightly so, because companies, teams, projects, work methodologies, and processes differ from each other.
 Each defect follows a specific pathway from its detection to removal.
 This is the so-called bug life cycle that has many stages.
 Depending on the product being tested or the bug detection tool we use, this process may look different.
 The most basic one is based on six stages:

 There are several stages in the bug life cycle that can affect the order of the steps taken.
 For example, if the detected error is not so important for the current stage or a given version, it may get the Deferred status at the beginning.
 The process can also stop because of the lack of sufficient information about the defect the tester passes to the developer.